JonathanBedrava/ml-audio-restoration/README.md

+Note: A work in progress.
+Not thoroughly tested.
+Your mileage may vary.

 # Audio Restoration for 78rpm Records

 Deep learning-based audio restoration system for enhancing 78rpm vinyl records with denoising and stereo separation capabilities.